Two Men and a Truck review (2026)

 Two Men and a Truck in one paragraph

 Two Men and a Truck has been operating since 1985 (about 41 years), runs out of Lansing, MI, and covers regional.
-Current FMCSA filing shows USDOT Varies by franchise and MC Varies by franchise; BBB rating is A+.
 The largest local-focused moving franchise in the US with 350+ locations.
 Pricing is competitive for local hourly work but their long-distance arm is less mature than van-line brands.

-For a 2-bedroom interstate move, Two Men and a Truck quotes generally land between $400 and $2,200, with the median around $1,300.
+This is an estimated quote range, not a record of prices paid.
+For a 2-bedroom interstate move, Two Men and a Truck quotes generally land in the $400–$2,200 range, with the midpoint of that estimated range near $1,300.
 The low end of that range usually applies to off-season runs under 1,000 miles with self-packing; the high end shows up on full-service summer moves over 2,000 miles.

 Two Men and a Truck vs the competition